sajari/sdk-react-guide/README.md

 ## Introduction

-To create a truly unique search experience, [React Hooks]([Hooks documentation](https://react.docs.sajari.com/hooks) allow you to use your own components while hooking into the state of Sajari's search provider.
+To create a truly unique search experience, [React Hooks](https://react.docs.sajari.com/hooks) allow you to use your own components while hooking into the state of Sajari's search provider.

 In this guide we are customising the products shown in the search results.

-### Getting started

-### Install
+### Installation

 Install the React Hooks via yarn or npm install.